jandeneweth/pdf-names-indexer/README.md

   --page_prefix PAGE_PREFIX
                         A string preceding each page number --page_offset PAGE_OFFSET
-                        An offset to modify the output page numbers, by default the first page in the pdf will be seen as page 1
+                        An offset to modify the output page numbers, by default the first page in the pdf is page 1 --pages_included PAGES_INCLUDED
+                        A series of pages and/or page ranges to search, in the format "a,b,c..d,e..f".
+By default all pages are searched
   --password PASSWORD   A password for opening the PDF file --version             show program's version number and exit

+Copyright (C) 2021 Jan Deneweth
 ```